-Please Note: Scholarship applications require a completed Student Information Form before booking any lessons.
+Please Note: Scholarship applications will not be reviewed until a completed Student Information Form is received.

 Applicants must live in Weber, Davis, Morgan, Box Elder or Cache counties in Northern Utah.

-The Ogden Valley Adaptive Sports Scholarship is for individuals who demonstrate a financial need and require adaptive equipment or adaptive ski or snowboard techniques in order to ski or snowboard.
+The Ogden Valley Adaptive Sports Scholarship is for individuals who demonstrate a financial need and require adaptive equipment or adaptive ski or snowboard techniques in order to participate in snowsports.
 The individual must be legally blind, deaf, or have a permanent physical or cognitive disability.
 Simply having a disability or illness alone does not meet the criteria for an Adaptive Sports Scholarship.
 The Adaptive Sports Scholarship committee will review each application.
-If you choose to not completely answer the questions on the application you may purchase adaptive ski lessons at your own expense.
+You must answer all questions on the application to be eligible for a scholarship.

-The following is a list of representative disabilities that would likely qualify for the Adaptive Sports Scholarship:
+The following is a list of representative disabilities that might qualify for our Adaptive Sports Scholarship:

 Blind: Applicants who are legally blind (20/200 in the good eye) to totally blind.
 Individuals with one good eye are not candidates.
-Physician diagnosis may be required if there are any questions.
+Physician diagnosis may be required to qualify.

 Amputations: Applicants who have any single or combination of hand, arm, foot, or leg amputations.

 Deaf: Applicants who use sign language or lip reading as a primary form of communication and/or who wear two hearing aids and are profoundly deaf (a hearing loss of 35 decibels or more in both ears).
-This pass is not for individuals that have mild hearing loss.
+Our scholarship is not for individuals who have mild hearing loss.
 An Audiogram is usually required along with the physicians note.

 Physical Disabilities: Any individual with a permanent physical disability that requires adaptive equipment or adaptive ski technique.
-Having a disability or illness alone does not qualify for an adaptive pass.
+Having a disability or illness alone does not qualify for a scholarship.
 Individuals that are on social security disability will be reviewed on a case by case basis.
-Adaptive equipment may include, but is not limited to, mono-skis, bi-skis, dual skis, outriggers, ski bras, walkers and harnesses.
+Adaptive equipment may include, but is not limited to, mono-skis, bi-skis, outriggers, ski tip clamps, walkers and harnesses.